daviddevs23/Team-H-Discord-Bot/README.md

 # Team-H-Discord-Bot

-## Set up your Toke.txt as the following:
+## Set up your Token.txt as the following:
 > deliminator-Example: :: or ;;  <br />
 > Discord Bot Token